By EPIQ Infotech | NetSuite Implementation & Managed Services Partner

 What Does NetSuite ROI Actually Mean?

 A useful distinction here: hard ROI vs. soft ROI.
 Hard ROI is the stuff you can point to on a P&L—reduced headcount in AP, lower inventory carrying costs, fewer billing errors.
 Soft ROI includes things like faster decision-making because your executives finally have dashboards that show real numbers instead of stale spreadsheets.
+Both matter, but when you’re building a business case, lead with hard ROI.
+The soft stuff is a bonus that earns trust over time.

 What Does NetSuite ROI Look Like in Practice?

+Let’s put some realistic numbers on this.
 Here’s a simplified example based on patterns we’ve seen across mid-market implementations:

 | Savings Category | Annual Value | 3-Year Total |